Net Zero Carbon Buildings Commitment Launched at the Global Climate Action Summit

-Globally, buildings and construction together account for 36% of final energy use and 39% of energy-related carbon dioxide (CO2) emissions when upstream power generation included.
-Operating emissions are 28%, with construction emissions such as manufacture of materials 11%.
+In addition, globally, buildings and construction together account for 36% of final energy use.
+Also they account for 39% of energy-related carbon dioxide (CO2) emissions.
+Let’s also not forget upstream power generation gets included.
+Operating emissions are 28%.
+Moreover with construction emissions such as manufacture of materials at 11%.

 For more information on the Global Climate Action Summit, visit: www.globalclimatectionsummit.org.